On Quotient modules of $H^2(\mathbb{D}^n)$: Essential Normality and Boundary Representations

-\begin{Definition} A reproducing kernel Hilbert module $\mathcal{H}_{k}$ over $\mathbb{C}[z]$ is said to be an analytic Hilbert module over $\mathbb{C}[z]$ if $k^{-1}(z, w)$ is a polynomial in $z$ and $\bar{w}$. \end{Definition} Typical examples of analytic Hilbert modules are the Hardy module $H^2(\mathbb{D})$ and the weighted Bergman modules $L^2_{a,\alpha}(\dsc)$ $(\alpha >-1, \alpha\in\Int)$.
-It is known that a quotient module of an analytic Hilbert module is irreducible, that is, $C_z$ does not have any non-trivial reducing subspace (see Theorem 3.3 and Lemma 3.4 in \cite{dqm}).
+Typical examples of analytic Hilbert modules are the Hardy module $H^2(\mathbb{D})$ with Szeg\"{o} kernel and the weighted Bergman modules $L^2_{a,\alpha}(\dsc)$ $(\alpha >-1, \alpha\in\Int)$ with kernel It is known that a quotient module of an analytic Hilbert module is irreducible, that is, $C_z$ does not have any non-trivial reducing subspace (cf. Theorem 3.3 and Lemma 3.4 in \cite{dqm}).
 Using this, we obtain the next lemma.

 \begin{Lemma} Let $\clq$ be a non-zero quotient module of an analytic Hilbert module $\mathcal{H}$ over $\cplx[z]$.
 Then $[C_z, C_z^*]=0$ if and only if $\clq$ is one dimensional. \end{Lemma}

 \begin{proof} First note that for any non-zero quotient module $\clq$ of $\mathcal{H}$, the $C^*$-algebra $C^*(\clq)$ is irreducible.
 If $C_z$ is normal, then $C^*(\clq)\subseteq C^*(\clq)'=\cplx I$.
 Thus $C^*(\clq)=\cplx I$, and therefore, $\clq$ is one dimensional.
 The converse part is trivial, and the proof follows. \end{proof}